elgalu/docker-selenium/README.md

 * process manager: this image uses [supervisord](http://supervisord.org) while the official [uses bash](https://github.com/SeleniumHQ/docker-selenium/blob/master/StandaloneChromeDebug/entry_point.sh)
 * release flow: TravisCI docker pushes vs docker.com automated builds in the official repo

-Even though both projects share the same purpose is good to have alternatives.
-Letting both projects grow and learn from each other's success or failures ultimately impacts the final users positively.
-This doesn't discard that at some point all selenium maintainers will sit together a sprint to coordinate some major changes and cleanup open issues and perhaps we might merge both projects again in the future also.
+Even though both projects share the same purpose is good to have alternatives, see also for example [docker-alpine-selenium](https://github.com/SUNx2YCH/docker-alpine-selenium).
+Letting more than 1 docker-selenium project grow to be able to learn from each other's success or failures ultimately impacts the final users positively.
+This doesn't discard that at some point all selenium maintainers will sit together a sprint to coordinate some major changes and cleanup open issues and perhaps we might merge N similar projects in the future.

 ### Alternatives
 If you don't require a real browser [PhantomJS](https://github.com/ariya/phantomjs) might be enough for you.